dubstar-04/TurningAddon/README.md

 If you have feedback or need to report bugs please participate on the related [Path Forum](https://forum.freecadweb.org/viewtopic.php?f=15&t=30563&start=0).

 ## Disclaimer
-This is an experimental tool and must be used at your own risk.
+This is an experimental tool for development purposes and must be used at your own risk.
 Machine tools are dangerous and the author of this tool will not be responsible for any damage or personal injury caused by using incorrect tool paths or machining parameters.